zompi2/UE4EnhancedCodeFlow/README.md

 #### Add timeline linear color

 The same as `Add timeline`, but with a LinearColor instead of float
+Can be resetted.

 ``` cpp
 FFlow::AddTimelineLinearColor(this, FLinearColor(0.f, 0.f, 0.f, 1.f), FLinearColor(1.f, 1.f, 1.f, 1.f), 2.f, [this](FLinearColor Value, float Time)